rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 ```

 A cuML developer can assume the following:
- * A instance of `MLCommon::cumlCommunicator` was correctly initialized
+ * A instance of `MLCommon::cumlCommunicator` was correctly initialized.
  * All processes that are part of `MLCommon::cumlCommunicator` call into the ML algorithm cooperatively.

 The initialized instance of `MLCommon::cumlCommunicator` can be accessed from the `ML::cumlHandle_impl` instance: